Probely/farcaster-onprem-agent/README.md

   sudo ./probely-onprem-agent-<id>.run
   ```

+  > If you are using an HTTP proxy to reach the internet, you can configure Docker
+  > to use the proxy to pull container images, by setting the `HTTP` or `HTTPS`
+  > variables in the `/etc/environment` file.
+Afterwards, run these commands:
+  >
+  >  ```sh
+  >  /etc/init.d/docker restart
+  >  /etc/init.d/docker-compose.probely-onprem-agent restart
+  >  ```

 * Check that the agent connected successfully

   After starting the Agent, it should link-up with Probely.
 Run the following command:

   ```bash
   sudo docker exec -ti tunnel /farcaster/bin/wg show wg-tunnel | grep "latest handshake"
   ```

   You should see a `latest handshake: N seconds/minutes ago` message.

+  > If the agent is not connecting, please ensure that your [firewall](#firewall-rules)
+  > is properly configured.

-* You can now start scanning on-premises targets using Probely
+  **You can now start scanning on-premises targets using Probely**

 ## Option 2: Docker containers